raoulg/goad_exercises/README.md

 **Breakdown:**

 1.  **Test Results:**
     * `Test X - randomly picked strategy Y`: Shows which test run (0-4 in this case) and which strategy was *randomly* chosen by the demo script.
+It is your task to change this from random picking to the thompson algorithm!
     * `result: Email was Opened/Not Opened`: Tells you the outcome of that specific test.

 2.  **Log Message:**